If you are interested in the role technology plays in business, you may be interested in studying Information Science.

 Some classes that Information Science majors take while working on this degree include computer science, programming, multimedia systems, information retrieval and data processing, computer engineering, web design, and statistics.
 Students will also take classes in business to help them understand how Information Science aids business processes.

-There are 295 schools offering degrees in information science in the United States.
-This year's Best Colleges for Information Science ranking compares 75 of them to identify the best overall programs in the country.
+This year's Best Information Science Schools ranking compares 198 of them to identify the best overall programs in the country.
 Continue reading to check out one of our many unbiased rankings of IS programs later in this article.

 A background in computers and systems will aid those who decide to pursue a career in Information Science.
 Strong analytical skills will help you decide how to tackle problems with information systems or how to use this technology to complete a project, while communications skills will allow you to share information between the IT department and management.
 Other necessary skills include creativity when developing programs to accomplish certain tasks and the ability to work as part of a team.

 Information Science professionals typically work full time, but may work more than 40 hours a week depending on projects or other job requirements.